groupdocs-signature/GroupDocs.Signature-Reference-Tutorials/content/english/net/delete-operations/delete-signature-by-id/_index.md

 using GroupDocs.Signature.Options;
 ```

-## Step 1: Where Are Your Files Located?
+## Step 1: Setting Up Your File Paths

-Let's set up the file paths for your document.
-You'll need to specify where your source document is and where you want to save the modified version:
+Here's where we define our source document and where the modified version should go:

 ```csharp
 string filePath = "sample_multiple_signatures.docx";